January 1, 2023

-The good news is that there are many tax deductions out there to help ease some of these costs.
-In this article, we’ll take a look at some of the important deductions you may be able to take when you’re self-employed.
-These deductions could save you money on your tax bill.
+The good news is that there are federal tax deductions to help ease some of these costs.
+In this article, we’ll take a look at some common deductions you may be able to take when you’re self-employed, which could lower your tax bill.

 When you work for someone else, your employer withholds various taxes, such as Social Security and Medicare, from your paycheck and sends them to the government on your behalf.

-This is not the case for the self-employed.
+This is not the case for self-employed individuals, who typically have to make estimated tax payments throughout the year.
+The estimated tax is used to pay your income tax as well as other taxes like the self-employment tax.
 Generally, self-employed individuals who make $400 or more in net earnings are required by the IRS to pay a “self-employment tax” of 15.3% (12.4% for Social Security + 2.9% for Medicare).

 This is where the self-employment deduction comes into play.
 The deduction lets you write off 50% of the self-employment tax on your tax return, which would help lower your adjusted gross income.